It’s a three-day weekend. It’s the launch of summer. It’s barbecue time.

 It’s powerful imagery that rings true nearly 150 years later.
 For those who have visited the Arlington National Cemetery in Virginia, it’s hard to forget the sight of white headstones that go for miles.
 It’s profoundly overwhelming and heartbreaking.
 Taking a trip to Washington, D.C. and Virginia to see the war memorials and national monuments is something that every American should do in his/her lifetime.

-Regardless of your political views or feelings about war, recognizing the sacrifice of our veterans is something we all should do.
+Regardless of your political views or feelings about war, recognizing the sacrifice of our veterans gives them the honor and dignity that they have earned.